Which Charlotte grocery stores have hiked prices the most?

 “Definitely yeah, over the last year for sure.
 Eggs today were $3.50 alone,” Maddigan told Donovan.

-Bank of America’s study found the cheapest grocers actually had the biggest price increases.
-Aldi, Lidl, and Walmart still have the lowest prices overall, but their prices are up 4-6% in the past year, which is more than all of the other grocers in the study.
-Target and Harris Teeter had the lowest price increases year over year.
+But their prices are up 4-6% in the past year, which is more than all of the other grocers in the study.
+Target (0%) and Harris Teeter (2%) had the lowest price increases over last September.

 “It’s kind of gotten out of hand, to be honest with you,” Maddigan said.
 “Going to the grocery store is now easily $100 to $100-plus just for a week’s worth of groceries.”

-The study only compared prices between the same basket of goods that you can buy at all of the stores, and the price study was based on shelf pricing so it doesn’t include the savings you get when using store loyalty cards.
+The price study was based on shelf pricing, so it doesn’t include the savings you get when using store loyalty cards.

 (VIDEO: Inflation continues to affect families in Mecklenburg County)